CobraPi/Klipper-Firmware-FLSUN-QQ-S-Pro-Delta-Printer/README.md

+### Taken from the README.md of my GitHub repository: https://github.com/CobraPi/Klipper-Firmware-FLSUN-QQ-S-Pro-Delta-Printer

+# Instructions on how to set up the Klipper firmware

 # What is Klipper?

 [Klipper](https://www.klipper3d.org/) is a 3D printer firmware that runs on a general purpose Linux computer (a Raspberry Pi in this case) as opposed to the microcontroller of the printer.